eugeneford/streader/README.md

 var source = reader.getSource(); // source => "new"
 var index = reader.getIndex(); // index => 0
 ```

+## Contributing to Streader
+Contributions are always welcome.
+Before contributing please read the [code of conduct](https://js.foundation/community/code-of-conduct) &
+[search the issue tracker](https://github.com/eugeneford/streader/issues) (your issue may have already been discussed or fixed).

+To contribute, follow next steps:
+* Fork Streader
+* Commit your changes
+* Open a Pull Request.

 ### Feature Requests
 Feature requests should be submitted in the issue tracker, with a description